 EGM340 Mechanical Measurements (3)

 EGE200 Circuit Analysis (3)

 EGE201 Circuits Laboratory (1)

 EGE331 Computer Simulation (3)

-*Professional electives must be chosen from the Division of Engineering Programs' list of approved courses or from its upper-division course offerings (300- or 400-level EGC, EGE or EGM courses).
-Students must meet all necessary prerequisite coursework and obtain their adviser's approval prior to taking any Professional Elective.
+3 Professional electives must be chosen from the Division of Engineering Programs' list of approved courses or from its upper-division (300- or 400-level) course offerings.
+Students must meet all necessary prerequisite coursework and obtain their advisor's approval prior to taking any Professional Elective.